 Another charity that I have found useful is called Different Strokes (hopefully its name gives its purpose away).
 This UK charity appears to focus on younger survivors, so is a little feistier than other charities.
 My main contact with them so far has been through their Facebook group – I get a little more of a “can do” vibe from its members, rather than “poor me”.
 I tend to get fed up quite quickly when people post things like “good morning”.

 Disability Rights UK is a pressure group which lobbies UK authorities on behalf of disabled people.
 Many stroke survivors, including myself, fit the legal definition of “disabled”, so this group is particularly relevant to me.
+It breaks my heart that these people have such few resources, they are limited to pressuring for high-level changes in the law, rather than being able to help individual cases.

 I mention coffee shops very occasionally.
 Of course, Starbucks is a global brand, but chains like Costas – a like-for-like competitor to Starbucks – also exist in the UK.
 I’m not sure that they exist outside of the UK, but I mention it just in case…. there are other chains, such as Nero or Pret a Manger, although personal preference dictates that I hardly ever go to either, and numerous independent shops – I very much doubt there’s any difference between the UK and the USA in terms of the popularity of outlets.